ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 100%.

-The user can then pick a rate of duplication between 0 and 100% **for each of the three categories of simulants**.
+The user can then pick a rate of duplication between 0 and 100% **for each of the two categories of simulants**.
 A default duplication rate of 5% will be selected for each of the two categories of simulants.
 That is, each simulant under 24 is duplicated at a guardian's household with default probability 0.05, and there should be two user parameters for overriding this probability, one